-Your printer is an E/A0-size inkjet printer designed for printing high-quality, large-format color or monochrome images.
+Your printer is an inkjet printer designed for printing high-quality, large-format color or monochrome images.
 Some major features of the printer are:

-- Large capacity ink system - True 600 dpi print resolution. - A choice of HP media designed to provide the best image quality with your printer. - An easy-to-use front-panel interface with a two-line display, giving you access to a comprehensive set of printer functions. - Available as an optional accessory is the Take Up Reel.
-This enables long unattended prints
+- Large capacity ink system - True 600 dpi print resolution. - Take Up Reel to enable long unattended prints. - Able to print onto media up to 54 inches (137 cms) wide. - A choice of HP media designed to provide the best image quality with your printer. - An easy-to-use front-panel interface with a two-line display, giving you access to a comprehensive set of printer functions.